ipfs/specs/records/README.md

 - `crafting` - construction of a record (the process of calculating the values of a record)
-- `formating` - serializing of a record into a bitstring.
+- `serializing` - formating a record into a bitstring.
 - `distributing` - transportation of a record from one set of computers to another.
 - `verifying` - checking a record's values to ensure correctness and validity.